Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Further Benchmark Settings

-\paragraph{Dense ER Graphs.} In the main paper, we considered dense ER graphs (25 nodes and average degree 8) in a setting with 50,000 samples.
+In the main paper, we considered dense ER graphs (25 nodes and average degree 16) in a setting with 50,000 samples.
 Due to the denseness of the graph such a large amount of samples is necessary to identify the target graph.
 Here, we show the performance of the algorithms for significantly fewer samples, namely 1000 samples, as in the other simulations.
 As can be seen on the right of Figure~\ref{figure:onion:dense}, FLOP still performs quite well, however, the algorithms are much closer with regard to the SHD.

 We note that we again compared the BIC score of the graph returned by FLOP with the ground-truth graph as well as the other algorithms.
-We found that FLOP found graphs with a better BIC score than the ground-truths and the other approaches except the exact score-based algorithm, showing that the sample size is not sufficient to identify the true CPDAG under the BIC.
+We found that FLOP and the exact algorithm consistently found graphs with a better BIC score than the ground truth or the other discovery algorithms' output graphs.
+This illustrates that the sample size is too small for the BIC score to reliably identify the true CPDAG.

 Another thing to note is that compared to the setting with 50000 samples in the main text, both BOSS and FLOP run faster on instances with 1000 samples, whereas there is no noticeable difference for the exact algorithm.
 The reason for this increased run-time for larger samples sizes is that the BIC penalizes edges stronger for smaller sample sizes with the penalty term growing with $\ln n$ and the likelihood term proportional with $n$.
 Thus, intermediate graphs in the search are typically denser for high-sample settings, which increases the computational effort.